Making your own machete is easier than you might think, even if you have never done anything like this before.

 A machete could also come in handy for self-defense for dispatching zombies should that need ever arise.
 Just one quick chop the top center of the head and no more zombie.
 That would really help you conserve that ammunition.
 It could also take off an arm or head fairly easily so I would go so far as to say that a machete would make a viable close quarter weapon too.

 You can buy a machete pretty much anywhere for 10-30 dollars.
-I ordered mine online at a popular sporting website for about $25, but they sell them at Waldo’s world o’ Chinese merchandise too.
 They also sell cheaper ones for around $7, so really you can get one pretty cheap.

 Just like the making a homemade knife article, this method requires no forge, no specialized skills, and very few tools.